truefoundry/infra-charts/charts/tfy-cloudflared/README.md

 It deploys [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) for secure, outbound-only connections between services in your cluster and Cloudflare's network.

+This chart also deploys Caddy resources for private endpoint routing.

 ## Parameters

 ### Configuration values for tfy-cloudflared